fossas/fossa-cli/docs/references/strategies/languages/python/setuptools.md

 ## Analysis: requirements.txt

-For the CLI to detect transitive dependencies for requirement.txt, the dependencies must be installed before running the CLI via `pip install -r requirements.txt`.
+For the CLI to identify transitive dependencies from a requirements.txt file, certain conditions must be met.
+First, the specified packages must be installed using a command like `pip install -r requirements.txt`.
+The packages should be installed within a virtual environment, ensuring a clean and isolated environment.
-The CLI will only report transitive dependencies for packages that are discovered in a requirements.txt file and installed within the environment.
+Subsequently, the CLI should be executed within the same virtual environment the packages were installed in.
+Finally, the environment should include both `python` and `pip`.
+Importantly, the CLI only reports transitive dependencies for packages explicitly listed in the requirements.txt file and installed within the current environment.

-The CLI uses the `python -m pip` command to interact with `pip`.
-For the CLI to report transitive dependencies the packages must be installed within a virtual environment and the CLI must be ran in the same virtual virtual environment.

 If neither python nor pip are installed the CLI will only to reporting only direct dependencies.